tyfon7/UIFixes/README.md

 -   Option to keep the Add Offer window open after placing your offer
 -   Set prices in the Add Offer window by clicking the min/avg/max market prices (multiplies for bulk orders)
 -   Autoselect Similar checkbox is remembered across sessions and application restarts
--   ✨ Replace barter offers icons with actual item images, plus owned/required counts on expansion
+-   Replace barter offers icons with actual item images, plus owned/required counts on expansion
--   ✨ Clears filters for you when you type in search bar and there's no match
+-   Clears filters for you when you type in search bar and there's no match

 #### Weapon modding/presets

+-   ✨ Weapons can grow left or up, not just right and down
 -   Enable zooming with mousewheel
 -   Skip needless unsaved changes warnings when not actually closing the screen